kopiczko/dotfiles/README.md

 My personal dotfiles.

-To install on macOS:
+To install on macOS check:

 ```
-make brew
+make help

-install.sh
 ```